 The encryption is done based on Public-key Cryptography and uses the RSA algorithm. .

-Version specific Information and limitations

-Version 1.2.0

-This version has the following limitations:

-Encrypted package contents are not supported.
-All packages are expected to use pobjects.zip.

-Only bilingual, input, output and tm are supported as PackageObjectSection types.

-The only type of PackageObject supported is ObjectFile.

-No tool-specific features are supported.

-Unique IDs are created by the tools and not through a centralized method.

-The only supported TaskType is Translate.

 Processing Expectations

-Package Lifecycle
+TIP Lifecycle

-The TIPP lifecycle is initiated by an originating system, which creates a TIPP package containing some unit of work and a OrderTask of one of the supported types.
-This package is referred to as a Task package.
-When this work is completed, another package is returned to the originating system, containing metadata that identifies an existing Task package, along with a valid OrderResponse.
-This package is referred to as a Response package.

-Whatever processing takes place in between Task and Response is opaque to the generating system.
+Between Request and Response, any processing on the package level is opaque to the originating system.
 The package may be processed by a single other system, or possibly more than one - there may even be additional TIPP sub-lifecycles between the processing nodes.
 In this release, all of this is invisible to the generating package.
 There is no concept of package transitivity and no support for recording information about what systems have processed the package contents, other than the one system that generates the Response package.

 However, the originating system has certain expectations about the contents of a successful Response package.
-These expectations vary by task type.
+These expectations vary by Request type.

-TaskType: Translate
+Translate Request Packages

-When an originating system issues a package with TaskType "Translate", it expects a basic localization process to have been performed on the package contents when it receives a Response with the ResponseMessage value of "Success".
-The expectation for a particular resource depends on the location of the resource in the package.
+A system that generates a Translate Request package expects a basic localization process to have been performed on the package contents that it receives back as a successful Translate Response.
+The expectation for a particular package object depends on the location of the object in the package.

-There are no expectations regarding package contents for Response packages with the ResponseMessage value of "Failure".
+There are no expectations regarding package contents for Translate Response packages that report failure.
 The ResponseComment element may be optionally populated by the responding system in order to provide more information about the failure.

-Bilingual Resources
+Bilingual Objectss

-By default, resources in the bilingual folder are expected to be processed for localization in place during a successful Translate action.
+By default, objects in the bilingual folder are expected to be processed for localization in place during a successful Translate action.
 The precise meaning of this processing is beyond the scope of this specification and should be defined on a per-format basis.
-For XLIFF:doc files in the bilingual folder, it is expected that all trans-units will contain valid targets.
 The localizable package attribute may optionally be used to disable this expectation.
-If a bilingual resource has the localizable value of "no", it is expected that no localization will be performed on this file.
+If a bilingual objects has the localizable value of "no", it is expected that no localization will be performed on this file.

+Input Objects

+The input folder contains all non-bilingual, localizable objects in the packages.
+Once created as part of a Request package, it should be considered read-only.
+However, Response packages may omit the contents of the input folder to save space, provided they do not alter input section of the Package Description File itself.

-Input and Output Resources
+Output Objects

+In a Translate Request package, the output folder should be empty and may be omitted.

+In a Translate Response package, the contents of output represent the output of the translation process for non-bilingual files.
+For each object listed in the input section of the Package Description File, a Response package should contain a corresponding file in its output folder.

-The input folder contains all non-bilingual, localizable resources in the packages.
-Once generated by the originating system, it should be considered read-only.
-Since the output folder in a Translate package should be empty, it should be omitted from the package.
-When the originating system receives a successful Response package, it expects that for each resource in the input folder, there will now be a corresponding resource in the output folder to represent.
-Each localized resource in output should have the same LocationPath value as the input resource to which it corresponds.
+When the originating system receives a successful Response package, it expects that for each object in the input folder, there will now be a corresponding object in the output folder to represent.
+Each localized object in output should have the same LocationPath value as the input object to which it corresponds.